syedaramishaihtisham/ai-customer-support-ticket-automation/README.md

 ### 🤖 AI Ticket Analysis

-Uses an AI model to analyze the customer's support request and generate structured ticket information for further processing.
+Uses an AI model to analyze the customer's support request and generate structured information for further processing.

 ### 🏷️ Ticket Categorization